WarintornNawong/Portfolio/Command Audio Classification/README.md

 ![image](https://user-images.githubusercontent.com/104628789/170482342-9e5ae900-72c5-4cb6-9ae7-ab92bb41afda.png)

-and then, I would like to gradually increase a model complexity in the sixth attempt below,
+With single set of CNN, the accuracy of this results was 71.25 %.Therefore, I would like to gradually increase a model complexity in the sixth attempt below,
 ### FIRST ATTEMPTs (Baseline + one CNN layers)

 - Results